 - Use nectarines to make jams and jellies.

 Nectarines have a flavor affinity for almonds, apricots, champagne, cherries, cream, ginger, honey, pistachios, plums, pork, poultry, red wine, sour cream, sugar, vanilla, walnuts, and white wine.

-Nutrition.
 Nectarines are a good source of potassium and contain vitamins A and C.

-Nectarine facts and trivia.
 The nectarine is native to China.
 Sometime around 2,000 years ago, Chinese farmers began to notice that some peaches occasionally spontaneously produced nectarines.
 (Charles Darwin noticed the same thing much later.)
 In time, nectarines were cultivated to become their own peach variety.
 Still even today, almost anywhere in the world you go where they grow peaches, there will be spontaneous, local versions of the nectarine.

 In 1857, the American horticulturist A.J.
 Downing noted that were 19 varieties of nectarines in North America.
 Today, there are more than 100 nectarine cultivars.

 The botanical name for a nectarine is Prunus persica var. nectarine.

 - Vegetable Garden Grower’s Guide

 More kitchen tips: